Egyptian Air Force: Suez Crisis

-After the Egyptian Government's nationalisation of the Suez Canal in 1956, Egypt was attacked by Israel, France, and the United Kingdom in what came to be known as the Suez Crisis ("Tripartite Aggression" in Egypt).
+After the Egyptian Government's nationalization of the Suez Canal in 1956, Egypt was attacked by Israel, France, and the United Kingdom in what came to be known as the Suez Crisis ("Tripartite Aggression" in Egypt).
 Heavy losses were sustained by the Egyptian side.
 After U.S. pressure, the French and British withdrew their forces after seizing the city of Suez.
-The war also forced the EAF to begin rebuilding without British help.
+The war also forced the EAF to rebuild without British help.

 In 1958, Egypt merged with Syria to form the United Arab Republic, and the previously separate Egyptian and Syrian forces were combined as the United Arab Republic Air Force.
 Though Syria left the union in 1961, Egypt continued to use the union's official name until 1971, including for its air force.

 A formation of Il-28 bombers, over Cairo during a parade in September 1956.

 One of the first Egyptian Mikoyan-Gurevich MiG-19 units was the 15th Air Brigade, consisting of Nos 20 and 21 Squadrons, which became operational at Fayid with a forward location at Milayz in the early 1960s.

 By the mid-1960s, British aircraft had been replaced completely by Soviet hardware.
 The Soviet Union became the principal supplier of the EAF, and many other Arab states.
 This allowed the EAF to greatly modernise and boost its combat effectiveness.
 The MiG-21 Fishbed arrived in the early 1960s, bringing with it a Mach 2 capability.
 The MiG-21 would remain Egypt's primary fighter for the next two decades.
 The EAF also began flying the Sukhoi Su-7 fighter/bomber in the mid-1960s.
 By 1966, Air Group 65, with its primary base at Cairo West Air Base, was operating three squadrons of Tupolev Tu-16 "Badgers": No. 34 and 36 Squadrons with bomber variants, and No. 95 Squadron equipped with the Tu-16KS' that could carry AS-1 Kennel air-to-surface missiles.
 In 1967, Egypt had 200 MiG-21s.

 Egypt also took over the Helwan HA-300 from Spain as its first supersonic aircraft.
-It never went beyond three prototypes and initial test flights, then was abandoned due to high costs and political factors.
-The German designers involved had to leave Egypt after death threats from the Israeli intelligence agency Mossad.
+It never went beyond three prototypes and initial test flights.
+It was abandoned due to high costs and political factors.
+The German designers involved had to leave Egypt after death threats from the Israeli intelligence agency Mossad, in Operation Damocles.